johnmonarch/cookout_calculator/README.md

 Future updates:

+- Ability to view graphs
-Will operate as an importable function for sum of combinations
+- Will operate as an importable function for sum of combinations